 NVISION Centers

-Career Options for the Visually Impaired (Low Vision & Blind)
+Career Options and Jobs for the Visually Impaired (Low Vision & Blind)

 Although people who are visually impaired work in as many different job sectors as people with normal vision, the unemployment rate of visually impaired people is significantly higher.
 The rate of employment of visually impaired individuals has been steadily increasing, but more jobs for visually impaired people need to be made for these highly qualified and skilled individuals to enter the workforce.